antofic/GraphCodable/Docs/UserGuide.md

 }

 ```

-If the type does not adopt the GVersion protocol, `encodedVersion` returns 0.
-If the `GVersion` protocol is adopted, it is therefore appropriate that `encodeVersion` returns at least 1.

 **Note**: If inheritance is disabled, information about reference types, including version, is not encoded and therefore versions cannot be used.